moj-analytical-services/user-guidance/source/documentation/tools.md

 #### Reset your conda environment to default

-This will delete packages that the user has installed your "rstudio" conda environment, leaving only the base packages:
+This will delete packages that you have installed in your `rstudio` conda environment, leaving only the base packages:

 ```bash
 conda env export -n base| grep -v "^prefix: " > /tmp/base.yml && conda env update --prune -n rstudio -f /tmp/base.yml && rm /tmp/base.yml